engin100/950/labs/lab-7.md

     - Every single time you adjust components from now on, you'd need to press B to repour the polygon afterwards (thisis why you may want to wait until the end to do the pour).
     - You can use vias to connect your Surface Mount Components to the Ground pour, or do a ground pour on both the top and bottom layer.
 That will cover the surface mount components.

 Finally, we have a completed board!
-KiCad creates a cartoon (Figure 4) that we can view before moving on to the final stage: Design Rule Check.
+In KiCad, you can view the 3D model of the PCB, by clicking "View -> 3D Viewer" (like Figure 4) that we can view before moving on to the final stage: Design Rule Check.

 ![Fig. 4](/labs/media/lab-7_figures/Assembly.gif)